bostontrader/bookwerx-core/README.md

 # On require vs import

 There exists a giant can of worms re: using the 'require' statement vs the 'import' statement.
-The bottom line, IMHO, is that the 'import' statement, although shiny, new, and modern, just doesn't earn its keep.
+The bottom line, IOHO, is that the 'import' statement, although shiny, new, and modern, just doesn't earn its keep.
 Everybody else in the world already uses 'require' and that works well enough, especially in this particular context.
 At this time, the 'import' statement is not very well supported and requires too many contortions to use.
 All this and for what benefit?
 So we can load modules asynchonously?
 Homey don't play that.

 # Working with Multiple Currencies